hyperledger/indy-hipe/text/new-hipe-process/new-hipe-process.md

 The repo admin reviews briefly the HIPE to make sure that the HIPE follows the rules for a new HIPE - that it is properly formatted, a JIRA exists, perhaps that the submitter is known (and connect with the HIPE creator if not), the DCO is included, etc.  Assuming so, the Proposed HIPE is merged.

-Ideally, the Admin or the Creator would announce the new HIPE on rocketchat.
+On merge, the Creator announces the new HIPE on rocketchat and the Indy Mailing List.

 ## Provide Feedback - the Community